 Any employer convicted of such an offence could be jailed for up to one year.

 Whether you pay your employee for the time they’re at court depends on the industrial award they’re employed under and the arrangements you’ve made with them.

-They do receive an allowance for performing jury service, which may be reimbursed to you if you pay your employee for their absence.
+Persons attending court in accordance with their summons do receive an allowance for performing jury service, which may be reimbursed to you from the employee if you pay your employee for their absence.